 During this short hop the engine started to overheat and we had to slow to keep the temperature down.
 We anchored at New Smyrna for the night where we investigated the problem and found a leak in the header tank filler flange that would not allow the engine to pressurize properly.
 This was sealed with a new gasket that we hoped would fix the problem.

 Unfortunately the new gasket did not cure the overheating, but we decided to proceed anyway.
 We then spent the whole passage nursing the engine with maximum revolutions around only 1300 rpm, otherwise the temperature would rise excessively and we would have to throttle back, or shut the motor down until it cooled.
 We estimated that this added almost a day to the passage.
 However, being propelled by the Gulf Stream and fair winds made up for some loss of engine power.
-Another thing the cranky engine made us do, was actually sail the boat!
+Another thing the cranky engine made us do, was to actually sail the boat!

 ROLLING ALONG.